TheWolfpacker - WATCH: Dave Doeren's Thursday presser

 WATCH: Dave Doeren's Thursday presser

-NC State Wolfpack football will play its first game in Carter-Finley Stadium since the season opener against Duke this Saturday, Oct.
-17 at 3:30 p.m.
+NC State Wolfpack football is set to play archrival UNC in Chapel Hill this Saturday, Oct.
+24 at noon.

-NC State head coach Dave Doeren answered questions from media members Thursday as the team makes final preparations for the Blue Devils.
+NC State head coach Dave Doeren answered questions from media members Thursday as the team makes final preparations for the Tar Heels.

 Subscribe to The Wolfpacker Youtube channel.